 First it was Woodland Park Zoo.
 Then the Seattle Aquarium.
 Now, just in time for the rainy season, the Seattle museums we all know and love are slowly reopening.
-If you’re ready to take the kids to a newly-reopened museum or animal adventure, we’ve got the scoop on how to make it happen.
+If you’re ready to take the kids to a newly reopened museum or animal adventure, we’ve got the scoop on how to make it happen.
 Read on!

 The Bellevue Arts Museum is back with all the art you love and enhanced cleaning protocols so families can visit safely.
 Starting October 2, they’ll be open Fridays through Sundays, 11 a.m.-5 p.m.
 Let us paint you a picture… Event details.

 Safety first: Thanks to Overlake Medical Center and Clinics, BAM is now offering pay-as-you-can admission, but you’ll still need timed tickets to visit with the kids.
 Make sure arrive five to 10 minutes before your ticket window, and depending on capacity, you may have to wait to enter, so have something planned for your cuties.
 You can also expect the usual suspects, masks, extra sanitizing stations, one-way paths and plenty of space to socially distance.
 The coat check here will stay closed, as will upstairs bathrooms so have the kids go before you start exploring.
-They’ll also be collecting contact tracing for visitors.
+They’ll also be collecting contact tracing information for visitors.

 Open exhibits: Galleries will be open for all to enjoy, but many of the interactive elements especially appealing to kiddos won’t be, and all weekend family craft sessions are still on hold.
 But families can look forward to seeing America’s Monsters, Superheros and Villians on display just in time for Halloween.
-Who knows, maybe you’ll find some costume inspiration for you at-home party.
+Who knows, maybe you’ll find some costume inspiration for your at-home party.

 Get tickets: calendly.com/bellevuearts